 Billboard Magazine National Radio Personality of the Year

 Once in El Paso and then, in San Antonio, I was honored to receive Billboard Magazine’s highest award for radio broadcasting.
 It was my second award that brought me to the attention of executives in Los Angeles and named Program Director of KIIS Radio in LA.

 Working alongside legendary names like, Gary Owens, Wink Martindale, Dick Wittinghill, Roger Carroll, and Geoff Edwards, I experienced what radio was really all about, connecting with people, one listener at a time.
 Billed as “The Station of the Stars,” everything we did was bigger than life.
 It wasn’t unusual for the artists, whose music we played, to drop in on our shows.

 Glenn Campbell, Bette Midler, Barry Manilow, Neil Diamond, and many others were regular and surprise guests.

 Another dream came true when my agent submitted my character voice demo to Hanna-Barbera and I was cast in the new season of “The Jetsons.”
 This lead to countless other characterizations for cartoons, commercials, television programs, and movies.
 It is a facet of my career that continues to this day.

 My next big break came when I approached Disney with an idea for a weekly series on The Disney Channel.
 My enthusiastic presentation got their attention and I was signed to host their premier children’s series, “You and Me, Kid!”
-The show ran on the channel for 11 years.

 If radio has been a way for me to bring joy to the world, it’s also been a way to help change it for the better.
 I have reveled in finding ways to rally listeners behind a cause that can turn small actions into making a big difference.